Rafa García (fighter): Ultimate Fighting Championship

 On March 10, 2021, it was announced that García would be replacing Don Madge against Nasrat Haqparast at UFC Fight Night: Edwards vs. Muhammad on March 13, 2021.
 He lost the fight via unanimous decision.

-In his sophomore appearance, García faced Chris Gruetzemacher at UFC on ESPN: Hall vs. Strickland on July 31, 2021.
+In his sophomore appearance, García faced Chris Gruetzemacher at UFC on ESPN 28 on July 31, 2021.
 Despite knocking Gruetzemacher down in the first round, García went on to lose the fight via unanimous decision.

-García then faced Natan Levy at UFC Fight Night: Vieira vs. Tate on November 20, 2021.
+García then faced Natan Levy at UFC Fight Night 198 on November 20, 2021.
 He won the bout via unanimous decision.

 García faced Jesse Ronson on April 16, 2022 at UFC on ESPN 34.
 He won the fight via rear-naked choke in round two.

 García faced Drakkar Klose, replacing injured Carlos Diego Ferreira, on July 30, 2022 at UFC 277.
 He lost the fight via unanimous decision.

 García faced Hayisaer Maheshate on December 17, 2022 at UFC Fight Night 216.
 At the weigh-ins, Hayisaer Maheshate weighed in at 158.5 pounds, two and a half pounds over the lightweight non-title fight limit.
 The bout proceeded at catchweight and Maheshate was fined 20% of his purse, which went to García.
 García won the fight via unanimous decision.